sungsoo/sungsoo.github.io/_posts/2014-01-19-full-persistence.md

 Full persistence
 ---
-In fully persistent model, both *updates and queries are allowed on any version* of the data structure.

-The construction for partial persistence can be expanded to implement full persistence.
-This result is also due to @dsst.
+In fully persistent model, both *updates and queries are allowed on any version* of the data structure.The construction for partial persistence can be expanded to implement full persistence.
+This result is also due to [5].
 We again assume a pointer machine with ***p <  O(1)*** incoming pointers per node.

 We need to take care of a two new problems:

-​1) Now we need to represent versions in a way that lets us efficiently check which precedes which.
+1. Now we need to represent versions in a way that lets us efficiently check which precedes which.
 Versions form a tree, but traversing it is
 ***O(# of versions)***.

-​2) Now we have to support writes to any version.
+2. Now we have to support writes to any version.
 This affects how we handle writes: we no longer have the concept of ‘current’ vs. ‘old’
 nodes: *every node needs to support writes*.